appuio/docs/how-tos.rst

 2. Create a deploy key
 ^^^^^^^^^^^^^^^^^^^

 To allow the newly generated key to pull your repository, you have to specify the public key as a deploy key for your project.
+This can be done as shown below:

 GitHub
 """"""